NEW: A woman and man are suspects in the death of two children found dead in a storage unit, Redding police say

-On December 11 the Plumas County Sheriff's Department received a call about a possible case of child abuse or neglect in Quincy.
+On Friday, the Plumas County Sheriff’s Department received a call about a possible case of child abuse or neglect in Quincy, a town of about 1,700 people, authorities said.
 They went to the place where Huntsman and Curiel were staying.

 Huntsman and Curiel were arrested and charged with torture and felony child abuse.

-On Sunday, the Plumas County Sheriff's Office got a call from someone in Salinas asking about the two young children, according to the Sacramento Bee.
+On Sunday, the Plumas County Sheriff’s Office got a call from someone in Salinas, in Monterey County, asking about the two children, according to the Sacramento Bee.